jerry10-ui/ML-Imagined-Speech/README.md

 | `.gitignore` | Ignored files and folders. |
 | `requirements.txt` | Python dependencies list. |
 | `README.md` | Complete documentation. |

-You used the **“Imagined Speech EEG” dataset**, which contains EEG recordings of subjects imagining different spoken words.

-Here’s a detailed description you can include in your report or GitHub README:

 ---